 Even if you sew your entire wardrobe, an occasional shopping trip is worthwhile to investigate new styles, see how a silhouette looks on you or evaluate colors that you don’t usually wear.
 Ask your friends if you can try on their coat or jacket and take note of the amount of ease you find comfortable.
 Keep notes on these measurements with sketches of the garment’s shape and style.
 Once you start comparing sewing patterns and ready-to-wear garments you may find some interesting adjustments and be happier with the fit.

 Discover techniques clothing designers work with every day!
-Learn an easy method to make patterns perfectly personalized in Bluprint’s Fast-Track Fitting class with Joi Mahon.
+Learn an easy method to make patterns perfectly personalized in Craftsy’s Fast-Track Fitting class with Joi Mahon.